7 Alternatives to Flickr

 The print quality that you get from SmugMug is surprisingly good.
 Printing is outsourced through EZ Prints and you get the option to use auto-enhancing or your own true color adjustments.
 It’s not on par with the likes of MyPhotopipe.com, but it beats the heck out of Wal-Mart.

-If you think more polished look of SmugMug is your cup of tea, you can use this code ( 7jCtURK05RxCQ ) in the ‘Referred by’ field on the signup form to save $5 from whatever account you sign up for.
+If you think the more polished look of SmugMug is your cup of tea, you can use this link to save a little on whatever account you sign up for.
 (Disclosure: I get a credit as well.)

 Conclusion